hpcc-systems/EDGAR-SEC-Filings/README.md

     wordcloud_prep turns a filepath into a list of words in the corpus for use in word cloud creation

     sec_wordcloud creates a wordcloud from a prepared word list

-  /tokenutils contains tokenization scripts copied from TextVectors that originally lived in the ML (not ML_Core) library, but for ease of use the relevant files were moved into this repository so as to avoid confusion between ML_Core and ML in any imports

-    Config contains some configuration settings for the tokenization

-    Tokenize contains tools for document tokenization

-    Types contains recordtypes for use in tokenization

 Types contains a variety of important recordtypes for use throughout this package.